 And I had missed Dialogue with Death, written by Arthur KOESTLER who was a war correspondent in Malaga until it fell to Nationalist forces in January 1937.
 He was captured and narrowly avoided execution.

-This “blog” site is open – comments welcome!
+This “blog” site is open – comments welcome here!
+So would comments posted on Amazon, favourable or otherwise!